 Chromosomal theory of inheritance came into existence long after Mendelian genetics.
 The lack of advanced technology and physical proof were two reasons for the rejection of Mendel’s concept of genetics.
 However, later experiments confirmed Mendel’s results.

-- They have a short lifespan (two weeks).
+- Exhibit a short lifespan (two weeks).

-- The male and female sexes are differentiable.
+- Differentiable male and female sexes.

 Linkage and Recombination

 Morgan noted that while crossing a set of characters, two genes did not follow Mendel’s law as they did not divide as per the law.
 The likelihood of achieving a parental combination if two genes are situated on the same chromosome was relatively higher in the subsequent generation in comparison to the non-parental combination.
 The physical connection of genes was referred to as linkage.

 Genes are said to be linked when genes for different traits are located in similar chromosome and hence are tied to each other.
 It is a deviation from the Mendelian principle of independent assortment that is appropriate to be applied to the genes that are situated on different chromosomes.

 The term genetic recombination described the non-parental gene combinations in a dihybrid cross.

 Additionally, they observed that the likelihood of recombination is reliant on how influential the linkage is.
 In other terms, though two genes are linked on chromosomes, the genes may or may not be linked tightly.

 A few genes have powerful linkage giving a limited chance of recombination whereas another linkage of genes is loosely linked and weak providing a greater chance of recombination.

 Once the linked genes were identified, the recurrence of linked genes also determined the expression of characteristics in the next generation.